 Most homes are equipped with a device that stops wastewater from the sewage system backing up into the fresh water supply.
 Backflow prevention devices must receive regular testing from certified plumbers to make sure they are working correctly and not in danger of failing.
 You will need the assistance of a professional plumber to repair or install a backflow preventer when necessary, and the staff at The Trusted Plumber is happy to provide this for you.

-For backflow prevention services—installation, repairs, maintenance—near Phoenix and the surrounding areas, contact the team at The Trusted Plumber.
+For backflow prevention services—installation, repairs, maintenance—near Glendale and the surrounding areas, contact the team at The Trusted Plumber.

 Why You Need Backflow Prevention for Your Home

 When you open a tap in your home, the water flows out of it immediately.
 This is due to the pressure in the municipal water supply.
 The other side of your plumbing system—the wastewater side—is not pressurized, however.
 If the pressure of the water entering your house should suddenly drop, or the pressure increase in the sewer system, it will cause an imbalance that will push wastewater in the wrong direction: up into the freshwater pipes.
 If the pressure drops on the fresh water side, the backflow is called back siphonage; if the pressure increases on the sewer side, the backflow is called backpressure.

 Regardless of how this occurs, it will result in contamination of the water supply that you use for drinking, cooking, and cleaning.
 A backflow prevention device is a check valve designed to stop the sewage from flowing the incorrect direction into the pipes and causing these serious problems.